• Skip to primary navigation

 Animal Habitats

-The park has been designed to support many endangered species, with a slow worm ‘highway’ to provide essential corridors for our protected slow-worm population.
+The Reserve has been designed to support many endangered species, with a slow worm ‘highway’ to provide essential corridors for our protected slow-worm population.
 If you are lucky, you may spot our family of foxes who have set up home in the Wildlife garden, or a badger emerging from the sett by the path to the allotments.

 ________________________________________________________